mvdriel/php-crud-api2/README.md

 ## Tests

-You may test the code using the "test.php" file, it will run the tests from the "tests" directory.
+To run the functional tests you may run the following command:

+    php test.php

+This runs the functional tests from the "tests" directory.
+It uses the database dumps (fixtures) and database configuration (config) from the corresponding subdirectories.